mabe02/lanterna/docs/examples/gui/tables.md

 	table.getTableModel().addRow("1", "2", "3");
 ```

-When adding a row, the number of arguments much match the number of columns.
+When adding a row, the number of arguments must match the number of columns.

 You can add a select action, which will run when a row is selected and the `Enter` key is pressed: